level-level/Clarkson-Theme/theme/index.md

 - Centralize all tooling code in one `development` folder.

 ## Be free of CSS Frameworks
-We didn't want to include something like Bootstrap or another Framework.
+We didn't want to include something like Bootstrap or another CSS Framework.

 ## Gulp
 Gulp compiles Less, checks for JavaScript errors, optimizes images, concatenates and minifies files.